kksgandhi/personal_site/Psychological Reactance Overview-Steindl.md

 Physiological measurements might also be relevant.

-A surprising amount of research on individualistic vs collectivistic people
+A surprising amount of research on individualistic vs collectivistic people.
+People react more strongly to the outgroup.
+Individualistic cultures react more strongly to individual threats, collectivistic cultures react strongly to threats to their group.

 People can react vicariously, though that might be a more reflective, thoughtful process (as opposed to an impulsive, emotional process)